ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 # Relational Rules

+Atomic rule can only match the target node directly.
+But sometimes we want to match a node based on its surrounding nodes.
+For example, we want to find `await` expression inside a `for` loop.

 Relational rules are powerful operators that can filter the _target_ nodes based on their _surrounding_ nodes.

+ast-grep now supports four kinds of relational rules:

+`inside`, `has`, `follows`, and `precedes`.

+All four relational rules accept a sub rule object as their value.
+The sub rule will match the surrounding node while the relational rule itself will match the target node.

 ## Relational Rule Example

-Suppose we have an `await` expression inside a for loop.
-It is usually a bad idea because every iteration will have to wait for the previous promise to resolve.
+Having an `await` expression inside a for loop is usually a bad idea because every iteration will have to wait for the previous promise to resolve.

-In this case, we can use the relational rule `inside` to filter out the `await` expression.
+We can use the relational rule `inside` to filter out the `await` expression.

 ```yaml
 rule: